Hold Me Tight explains readers that the most important element of any intimate relationship is emotional intimacy.

 In 8 mistakes women do in dating I mention of an ex of mine whom was always struggling to be independent from me.

-As Hold Me Tight explains that’s a mistake: we are all wired for connection and emotional co-dependency with our partners make us stronger.
+As Sue Johnson explains, that’s a mistake: we are all wired for connection and emotional co-dependency with our partners make us stronger.

 Learn Emotional Intelligence